synanetics/synfhir-store/README.md

 Docker is required to run the Model FHIR Proxy.
 There are lots of documents which describe the installation of [Docker Desktop](https://www.docker.com/products/docker-desktop) and this is all that is needed to run the server on your local machine (for Mac, Linux and Windows 10).
 For Windows Server 2016 and 2019 then please follow the instructions for [Docker Enterprise Edition](https://docs.microsoft.com/en-us/virtualization/windowscontainers/quick-start/set-up-environment?tabs=Windows-Server)

 ### Docker Compose
 [Docker Compose](https://docs.docker.com/compose/) affords the ability to "spin up" an entire stack of Docker containers in one simple command.
 The ROQR repo includes a docker-compose.yml file which defines each service along with the docker command to get the container up and running.
+Note, Windows Server users should follow the instructions on the `Windows Server Tab` which is about half way down the page.

 ### Node.js (Optional)
 [Node](https://nodejs.org/en/) isn't required to run the Model FHIR Proxy, however, this repo comes with npm scripts which make it easier to run the software from a single command line (see below).